vercel/commerce/site/comments.md

 ---

-The job does more than install.
-We should name it in a better way, perhaps call it with the end goal of the job; for example `e2e`.

----

 Question here; why do we need to run `npm run build` ?
 We are just serving the app here.
 Is it a NextJs requirement to build the app before it can be served?
 We did not need it locally.
 I have left it out and things kept working.

 https://github.com/muratkeremozcan/nextjs-cypress/runs/6289265533?check_suite_focus=true#step:3:60